marlonpg/poc-devops/my-devops-platform/SETUP.md

 # DevOps Platform Setup Guide

-This document outlines the step-by-step commands to set up a local DevOps platform using Minikube, Helm, Prometheus, Grafana, and Jenkins.
+This document outlines the step-by-step commands to set up a local DevOps platform using Minikube, Helm, Prometheus, Grafana, and Jenkins with a centralized Seed Job architecture.

 ## 1. Initial Setup